 Design & technology is rightly concerned with procedural knowledge (knowing how) but a neglect of the underlying conceptual knowledge (knowing that) has led to the subject being perceived as having less worth than other subjects in the curriculum and concerned only with skills.
 It is important to address this misconception and one way to do this is to clearly define ideas about design & technology (ideas that describe design & technology’s fundamental nature) and ideas of design & technology (ideas that form the conceptual knowledge underpinning of the subject).

-Ideas about design & technology might include:
+Ideas about design & technology (its fundamental nature) might include:

 - Through design & technology people develop technologies and products to intervene in the natural and made worlds